octoooooo/fake-user-service/README.md

-# fake-user-service
+# Faker as a Service

-Service to generate Fake Users for my Projects
+Service to generate Fake yet realistic data for Testing/Development